nicklayb/labyrelm/README.md

 ### Home screen

-On the home screen you can enter the size of the grid you want.
-Once you click the `Create a x by y game of life grid` you'll be redirected to `/grid/x/y` where you cell grid lives.
-(The redirection has forced me to learn and use Elm's routing)
+On the home screen you can enter the size of the grid you want and the seed to use.
+Once you click the `Create a x by y labyrinth` you'll be redirected to `/game/seed/x/y` where you have a viewport of 3 by 3 on your labyrinth.
+(The redirection has forced me to learn and use Elm's routing).

 ### Grid view

-Once you're in a grid, you can click on any dead cell in the board to make it live, alive cells will die on click.
-Once you want to evolve the cell pattern click "Evolve".

-#### Auto mode

-I'va included an Auto mode to use Elm's subscribtion.
-It ticks every 100ms, if the automode is enabled, the pattern will evolve automatically.
-Click the "Start" button to enable it, click "Stop" to disable it.
+Click the Up/Right/Down/Left case to move in the labyrinth to that direction.
+Once you'll find the end, your emoji will be happy.
+Gray block are walls and white ones are floor.